 As a researcher, I am particularly interested in the archaeology of the Nile valley, in ancient crafts and technologies, and in the relations that so closely relate clothing to the construction of social and cultural identities.

 This blog is a window on the TexMeroe project and aims to explore these different topics while showing the evolution of my research.
 It will also describe my work as a Marie Curie fellow and hopefully provide useful insights into the postdoctoral path.
 From everyday musings on Copenhagen and Sudanese life, I also wish to bring forward a positive dialogue between Danish and Sudanese cultures.
 As an archaeologist, I often have my eyes turned to the past and I arguably know very little of modern and contemporary Sudan.
-But in the scope of just a few weeks 10 years ago, its people, landscapes, and history left an everlasting impression on me and my young student heart!
-An impression powerful enough to stir, since then, so many of my life choices and my present career.
-Constantly renewed, it is this very sense of wonder – maybe naïve but oh-so genuine – that primarily motivated me to write this blog.
+But in the scope of just a few weeks 10 years ago, its people, landscapes, and history left an everlasting impression on me.
+An impression powerful enough to steer, since then, so many of my life choices and my present career.
+Constantly renewed, it is this very sense of wonder – maybe naive but oh-so genuine – that primarily motivated me to write this blog.

 As such, this blog is by no means intended to be a scholarly enterprise and I warmly invite anyone interested in learning more to either get in touch with me or visit my Academia page.

 Disclaimer: The opinions expressed in TexMeroe.com are mine and mine alone, and do not represent the views of Copenhagen University or the European Commission.